oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 If your sign-in experience is hosted on the same top-level domain as your application, third-party cookie deprecation won't affect its behavior.

 If the sign-in experience and app are on different top-level domains, third-party cookie deprecation will break its ability to introspect and extend sessions, because these features use cookies.
 Authentication will still be possible, and tokens will still be returned, because these features do not rely on cookies.

+If you're using a custom domain like `login.mycompany.com` in your sign-in widget configuration, cookies will be written to the domain which received the request.
+If your Sign-In Widget configuration sets `login.mycompany.com` as the `baseUrl` or `issuer`

 ### Third-party cookie deprecation affects "remember me" features